orstavik/JoiComponents/README.md

 * .sizeChangedCallback
 * .childrenChangedCallback

+These mixins are based on the [Functional Mixin for listener-to-reactive-method pairs](tutorials/Pattern1_ReactiveMethod.md).

 ## .sizeChangedCallback
 The purpose of this SizeChangedMixin is to provide a function hook that is triggered everytime the size of the contentRectangle of the webcomponent changes, but only once per frame.